TUWAIQ-PYTHON-4/PROJECT-1/README.md

 - Use some form of Error Handling .
 - Organize Your Code into modules & (or packages)

-## Example Project :  An online Grocery Store :
+## My Project :  "I am feeling" Music Player :

-#### Overview : An online store that sells fruits to customers.
-This online store has 2 main users.
-The customer and the manager of the store .
-Each one of them should be able to do the following tasks for the store to function properly .
+#### Overview : A Music Player designed based on user current mood, which will examine the user feelings/personality and play a randomly picked song based on his/her current mood after answering a total of 20 questions.

-#### As a customer I should be able to do the following :
+#### As a listener I should be able to do the following :
-- Browse  Products .
+- Enter my name and user number.
+- View a colorful WELCOME screen.
+- View information about the avaiable mood/songs types.
+- Start answering the 20 questions, with the ability to answer again for invalid answers.
+- Be informed when the song starts playing (Green color).
+- Listen to the played music directly from the Terminal.
+- View the singer/artist name and song name.
-- View the product info (summary, specs, price, quantity , etc.)
+- View the type of the song (mood).
-- Search for Products.
-- Get recommendations for my next purchase based on my purchase history.
+- Be informed when the song stops playing (Red color).
-- Add Products to the shopping cart .
+- Be able to exit the program after listening
-- Remove a product from the shopping cart.
-- List the products in my shopping cart.
-- Continue to checkout .
-- Fill in my address for delivery.
-- Get receipt of my purchases.
-- Check delivery status .

 #### Usage :
- Explain to the user how to use your project . for example:
+ How to use this project:
+ - The user must open the terminal and install the following to play the sounds on (Mac OS):
+ - pip3 install playsound
+ - pip3 install PyObjC
+ - Start running the program on VS Code terminal.
+ - type in your name.
- - type in search product_name to search for a product.
+ - type in your user number.
- - type in list_products to show all the products in the grocery.
+ - type in E to exit the program when asked.
+ - type in 'n' or 'N' for answering NO.
- - type in show product_name to get information about this product.
+ - type in 'y' or 'Y' for answering YES.
- - type in buy product_name to buy the product .
+ - Listen to the entire song until it stops.
- - and so on...

-### For your project.
-Edit this README.md file to include your own project name,  overview, user stories, and usage.